the demon abadir

 BelialLawlessness and worthlessnessPrince of Hell; Dead Sea Scrolls, Ars GoetiaGrants favors through deceit; 80 legions; appears as a beautiful angel or roaring lion.

-PazuzuWinds and plagueDemon king; Mesopotamian lore, The ExorcistBrings famine and disease; protective against other evils; winged with canine head.
+PazuzuWinds and plagueDemon king; Mesopotamian lore, The ExorcistBrings famine and disease; it is protective against other evils; it is winged with a canine head.

 DemogorgonChaos and terrorPrince of Demons; Greek origins, D&D influencesDual-headed; commands abyssal legions; induces madness and destruction.

-AstarothSloth and discoveryDuke of Hell; Ars GoetiaReveals secrets; 40 legions; foul breath, rides infernal dragon.
+AstarothSloth and discoveryDuke of Hell; Ars GoetiaReveals secrets; 40 legions; foul breath, rides an infernal dragon.

 BeelzebubGluttony and fliesLord of Flies; Philistine god, New TestamentInfests with vermin; possesses via decay; 66 legions under command.

-AzazelForbidden knowledgeFallen angel; Book of Enoch, LeviticusTeaches weaponry; scapegoat ritual; goat-like, bound in desert.
+AzazelForbidden knowledgeFallen angel; Book of Enoch, LeviticusTeaches weaponry; scapegoat ritual; goat-like, bound in the desert.

 MammonGreed and wealthTreasurer of Hell; New Testament inferencesHoards riches; tempts with gold; invisible unless compelled.